Duty Type Descriptions

 Qualifications must be either PB2, Day Skipper or higher.
 Ideally also RYA VHF and First Aid.
 Or QBE as above.

 Mark Layer & Mark Layer Crew

 Responsible for safety and rescue operations, delegated from the Race Officer.
 An appropriate level of experience is required.
-For club racing, this may well be the “safety leader driver”.
-For big open events, especially with multiple courses, and Safety Leaders working on the water, this can be a on shore role.
+Sometimes an on-shore job where there are multiple courses, with Safety Leaders working on the water.
 Qualifications should be minimum PB2.
-Normally, but not necessarily, HISC/RYA Safety boat, VHF, and First Aid are expected.
+Normally also HISC/RYA Safety boat, RYA VHF, and First Aid are expected.